javascript-tutorial/en.javascript.info/2-ui/3-event-details/1-mouse-events-basics/article.md

 : Triggers after two clicks on the same element within a short timeframe.
 Rarely used nowadays.

 `contextmenu`
-: Triggers when when the right mouse button is pressed.
+: Triggers when the right mouse button is pressed.
 There are other ways to open a context menu, e.g. using a special keyboard key, it triggers in that case also, so it's not exactly the mouse event.

 ...There are several other events too, we'll cover them later.